hidalgopl/sailor/README.md

 ## Quickstart
-To run security checks on your API, set `url` you want to test and your SecureAPI `username` and `accessKey`  in `.secureapi.yml` and execute this command:
+To run security checks on your API, set `url` you want to test and your SecureAPI `username` and `accessKey`  in `.secureapi.yml` (or appropriate environment variables) and execute this command:
 `sailor run`

 ## Demo